Elon Musk says he has 'verbal approval' to build New York-DC hyperloop

 "You're going under a lot of buildings and houses, and if you go deep enough, you cannot detect the tunnel," he said.

 One tweet Musk sent Thursday hinted that his boring company will dig the tunnel from New York to DC.
 He said he'll start the project "in parallel" with the LA tunnel network.
-But he didn't go so far as to say who will install the hyperloop.
+But he didn't go so far as to say who will install the hyperloop or when he hopes to get started.

 Musk tweeted about even bigger ambitions to build a hyperloop between Los Angeles and San Francisco and another in Texas.

-Both hyperloop and Musk's LA tunneling idea are longshot ideas -- but Musk does have a flare for bringing the impossible to life.
+Both hyperloop and Musk's LA tunneling idea are longshots -- but Musk does have a flare for bringing the impossible to life.

+He attracted naysayers when he announced plans to build a reusable rocket -- but his company SpaceX stunned the world in 2015 when it successfully guided a rocket to a safe landing after launch in a never-before-seen move.
+The company has now done that more than a dozen times.

+And, earlier this year, Musk delivered on his promise by sending one of those used rockets back into space.